 GSB: Did you have any preconceived notions about the Green-Sports intersection?

 GSB: I certainly learned a lot–especially at the presentation of Turnkey’s research on sports fans (I was hoping the fan would be a major focus of the Summit and I was not disappointed) and the environment.
-How was the study set up?
+How was the study structured?

-SS: It was an online survey of 1,000 people that were all at least casual sports fans and sports events attendees–they had to have attended at least 2 sports events in the past year.
+Steve: It was an online survey of 1,000 people that were all at least casual sports fans and sports events attendees–they had to have attended at least two sports events in the past year.
 Everything else mirrored the census: gender, geography, income, etc. So it was a representative, projectable sample.

 GSB: I found the presentation of the key findings on the spending habits of green sports fans and also the intersection of women sports fans and the environment to be very powerful.
 Why do think that was the case?